abdollar/resque-bash/README.md

 Resque-bash
 ===========

-Uisng Bash to provide pubhubsubbub - works across multiple machines using redis commands and is designed to be compatible with resque
+Using Bash to provide pubhubsubbub - works across multiple machines using redis commands and is designed to be compatible with resque

 Create background jobs and workers using a bash script.